 Innovative Imaging Technology

-Our Sirona 3D Cone Beam Cephelometric scanner allows Dr. Petersen to visualize a three-dimensional image of your mouth and skull for predictable accuracy and success of your implant(s).
-This innovative technology helps Dr. Petersen locate all major structures in the area such as the entire upper & lower jaws, sinuses, nose, nerves and other structures nearly eliminating the complications our field has seen in the past.
+Our Sirona 3D Cone Beam Cephelometric scanner allows Dr. Burlingame to visualize a three-dimensional image of your mouth and skull for predictable accuracy and success of your implant(s).
+This innovative technology helps Dr. Burlingame locate all major structures in the area such as the entire upper & lower jaws, sinuses, nose, nerves, and other structures nearly eliminating the complications our field has seen in the past.
 This technology also reduces radiation exposure by up to 80% when compared to traditional film-based systems.

 Omni Cam Digital Scanner

 Forget messy impressions.
-Dr. Petersen takes a digital scan of your mouth for fabrication of a surgical guide to ensure the predictable accuracy of your implant(s).
+Dr. Burlingame takes a digital scan of your mouth for the fabrication of a surgical guide to ensure the predictable accuracy of your implant(s).

-Also, after Dr. Petersen places your implant, he can immediately take a digital scan and have a custom temporary crown and final restoration fabricated.
+Also, after Dr. Burlingame places your implant, he can immediately take a digital scan and have a custom temporary crown and final restoration fabricated.
 All in one simple step.
 No mess.
-No fuss.
+No-fuss.

 Plasma Rich Fibrin

 Sometimes when implants are placed, extra bone is needed for stability and integration of an implant.
-Typically a xenograft (bovine bone) or allograft (cadavar bone) is used for grafting procedures.
-Dr. Petersen is one of the few oral surgeons in the nation offering a new ground breaking grafting procedure which uses your own blood to make your graft.
+Typically a xenograft (bovine bone) or allograft (cadaver bone) is used for grafting procedures.
+Dr. Burlingame is one of the few oral surgeons in the nation offering a new groundbreaking grafting procedure that uses your own blood to make your graft.
 A graft processed from your own blood.

-Prior to the procedure, Dr. Petersen will draw your blood and place it in a test tube.
-The test tube is spun in a centrifuge which separates the blood into its components 1. plasma, 2. red blood cells and 3. a small but very concentrated quantity of white blood cells and platelets called a buffy coat.
+Prior to the procedure, Dr. Burlingame will draw your blood and place it in a test tube.
+The test tube is spun in a centrifuge which separates the blood into its components 1. plasma, 2. red blood cells, and 3. a small but very concentrated quantity of white blood cells and platelets called a buffy coat.
 This buffy coat contains healing and growth factors to enhance healing.
 These products are immediately placed in the surgical site.
-Since healing occurs faster than usual, there is less chance of infection, dry socket, failed implants or failed grafting.
-This procedure is new to dentistry but has been widely used in medicine such as heart surgery, orthopedics, plastic surgery and dermatology for since the 1970’s.
+Since healing occurs faster than usual, there is less chance of infection, dry socket, failed implants, or failed graft.
+This procedure is new to dentistry but has been widely used in medicine such as heart surgery, orthopedics, plastic surgery, and dermatology since the 1970s.